MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-MgDirectoryRoleMember -DirectoryRoleId 'paste in the ID of the role here'

 16. The prior command only displays the IDs of the users assigned to the selected role.
 However, you can match the ID that's displayed with Patti's ID to verify that her account has been assigned the **Service Support Administrator** role.
 As you can see, Patti is the only user assigned to the role.
-Let's now repeat this process to see all the users assigned to the Global Administrator role.

-17. Repeat step 15 to verify how many Adatum users have been assigned to the **Global Administrator** role.
+17. Let's now repeat this process to see all the users assigned to the Global Administrator role.
+Repeat step 15 to verify how many Adatum users have been assigned to the **Global Administrator** role.
 To complete this command, you must first copy (**Ctrl+c**) the ID of the Global Administrator role to the clipboard.
 You can find this ID in the list of enabled roles when you ran step 12. <br/>

+	**Warning:** Copy the ID of the Global Administrtor role and not the ID of the Global Administrator role template.

 18. Verify there are multiple Adatum users who've been assigned the Global Administrator role.
 In a real-world scenario, the Microsoft 365 Administrator would use this PowerShell command to monitor how many global admins exist in their Microsoft 365 deployment.
 They would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment - depending on the size of the organization).  <br/>